Corybas oblongus: Description

 Corybas oblongus is a terrestrial, perennial herb with a single distinctively oval-shaped sessile leaf that is 10–40 mm long.
 The leaf often has slightly undulated edges and characteristic maroon patterning, which may appear as flecks or veining.
 The leaf is green on the upper surface and silvery red or silvery green on the lower surface.
 The dorsal sepal is slightly longer than the labellum and forms a hood over the lip and is broad at the apex; it ranges from white (rarely) to pale green, flecked with purple or red.
 The lateral sepals range from crystalline white to maroon and are long and filiform (thread-like).
 The petals resemble the lateral sepals but are slightly shorter.
 The labellum faces horizontally or is tilted slightly upwards and is 5–10 mm long.
-It is curved at its base, forming a cylindrical opening with a with a flared, highly fimbriate (toothed) mouth.
+It is curved at its base, forming a cylindrical opening with a flared, highly fimbriate (toothed) mouth.
 The surface of the posterior half of the labellum has many hair-like structures that are curved backwards.
 Flowering occurs from September to February.
 The capsule is borne on a peduncle that elongates after flowering, like several other Corybas species.

 When not in flower, Corybas oblongus may be occasionally confused with the leaves of Corybas acuminatus, which also has undulated margins and maroon patterning that ranges from flecking to veining.
 Generally, the two can be distinguished because C. acuminatus has heart-shaped leaves with sharply pointed apices; however, flowers may be required to identify individuals with weakly pointed leaves.
 The only species that shares a fimbriate labellum is Corybas cryptanthus; however, this species is leafless and lacks chlorophyll.